Introduction

 How Aisera Works

-Aisera uses conversational AI and machine learning to automate service requests and trigger workflows across enterprise systems.
-It integrates with ITSM platforms, knowledge bases, and business applications to resolve issues automatically.
-The platform emphasizes self-service and AI-led resolution over manual ticket handling.
+Aisera uses conversational AI to understand service requests and route them to predefined workflows across enterprise systems.
+It integrates with ITSM platforms, knowledge bases, and business applications to surface knowledge and initiate predefined workflows.
+The platform emphasizes self-service and AI-assisted routing rather than direct execution of IT tasks.

 Who Should Buy

-Aisera is best suited for enterprises investing heavily in AI-driven automation strategies.
+Aisera is typically used by enterprises exploring AI-assisted self-service as part of broader automation initiatives.
 Pricing is enterprise-focused and typically aligned with large-scale deployments.

 Where Leena Shines

-Leena specializes in automating internal employee workflows across HR and IT.
+Leena is IT automation software specialized around internal experience workflows across HR and IT.

 How Leena Works